Buying Guide : MINI 2001-2007

 Firstly, check the interior closely.
 Dashboard rattles and faulty fuel gauges aren’t uncommon, while the central locking system is known to play up on early cars.
 The electrics are fragile on MINIs, and random warning lights and speedo failure can be the prelude to something rather bigger in the loom.
 The ABS pump wiring can short out on the pump bracket, leaving you with the unpleasant job of replacing the entire loom.

 Older cars may now be showing airbag warnings – so take care to check for warning lights.
 The rear seats are cramped, and that could mean scuff marks on the backs of the front seats, as well as worn front seat tipper mechanisms.
-Older car

 On the road, a MINI should feel tight and responsive, as well as really chuckable.
 However, do check that it doesn’t pull to the left, as that could signify that the front suspension turrets have been pushed out of alignment.
-If this has happened, the only way to fix satisfactorily is on a jig.
+If this has happened, the only way to fix the issue satisfactorily is on a jig.
 When cornering, also listen out for suspension noises from behind, as rear wishbone on high mileage examples are known to fail.
 Closely listen to the gearbox, too – the earliest cars on R65 gearboxes can suffer from failure, and the first sign will be differential whine and poor change quality.

 More worrisome is the EPAS system.
-A whine coming from the steering at parking speed is normal, however if it’s too noisy, the steering rack may be low on fluid.
+A whine coming from the steering at parking speed is normal but, if it’s too noisy, the steering rack may be low on fluid.
 Also, if the wiring is corroded, it could well land you without steering assistance, facing you with a £750 bill to repair (pump replacement).
 It’s the same with the steering column, too, as upper bearings can wear out, although dealers may well sort this out on well-maintained cars as an act of goodwill.